BlueBrain/MorphIO/README.md

 - H5 v1
 - H5 v2

-It provides 3 classes that are the starting point of every morphology analysis:
+It provides 3 C++ classes that are the starting point of every morphology analysis:
-- Soma: contains the information related to the soma
+- `Soma`: contains the information related to the soma.

-- Section: a section is the succession of points between two bifurcation.
-To the bare minimum the Section object will contain the section type, the position and diameter of each point.
+- `Section`: a section is the succession of points between two bifurcations.
+To the bare minimum the `Section` object will contain the section type, the position and diameter of each point.

-- Morphology: the morphology object will contain general information about the loaded cell but will also provide accessors to the different section.
+- `Morphology`: the morphology object contains general information about the loaded cell but also provides accessors to the different sections.

-One important concept is that MorphIO is splitted into a *read-only* part and a *read/write* one.
+One important concept is that MorphIO is split into a *read-only* part and a *read/write* one.

 ### Quick summary
 *C++ vs Python*:
-- C++ accessors become python properties
+- C++ accessors become Python properties.
-- style: C++ functions are camel case while python ones are snake case
+- style: C++ functions are camel case while Python ones are snake case.

 ### Include/imports